-Visualforce pages added as custom actions on an object are invoked in the context of a record of that object type.
-The custom action has a specific record ID handed to it-the record the user was looking at when they clicked the custom action.
+A Visualforce page added as a custom action on an object is invoked in the context of a record of that object type.
+The custom action is passed a specific record ID-the record the user was looking at when the user clicked the custom action.
 Design the page to act on that specific record type.